allisterb/jemalloc.NET/README.md

 * A safety-focused high-level .NET API providing data structures like arrays backed by native memory allocated using jemalloc together with management features like reference counting.
 * A benchmark CLI program: `jembench` which uses the excellent [BenchmarkDotNet](http://benchmarkdotnet.org/index.htm) library for easy and accurate benchmarking operations on native data structures vs managed objects using different parameters.

 Data structures provided by the high-level API are more efficient than managed .NET arrays and objects at the scale of millions of elements, and memory allocation is much more resistant to fragmentation, while still providing necessary safety features like array bounds checking.
 Large .NET arrays must be allocated on the Large Object Heap and are not relocatable which leads to fragmentation and lower performance.
-For example in the following `jembench` benchmark on my laptop, filling a `UInt64[]` managed array of size 100 million is 2.6x slower than using an equivalent native array provided by jemalloc.NET:
+For example in the following `jembench` benchmark on my laptop, creating and filling a `UInt64[]` managed array of size 10000000 and 100000000 is more than 2x slower than using an equivalent native array provided by jemalloc.NET:

 ``` ini